GeoSensorWebLab/asw-workbench/README.markdown

 ### generate.js

 This script will generate a JSON array of dummy record objects, with random data for values.
-The array can then be uploaded into the Data Service using `bin/push` or `bin/ppush`.
+The array can then be uploaded into the Data Service using `bin/push.js`.
 Usage:

   $ node generate.js 2014-07-01T00:00:00Z 2014-07-31T23:59:59Z uniform > output.json